-Finally, the \emph{voice} and \emph{face expressions} interface exploit the HTC VIVE headset microphone and the attached VIVE facial tracker.
-The former allows the operator to verbally interact through the operator.
-The latter is fundamental for the non-verbal interaction.
-One of the particular features of the headset and the facial tracker is the capability of estimating the operator's face expressions.
-These are replayed by the robot LEDs installed on its face.
+The \emph{voice} and \emph{face expressions} interfaces exploit the HTC VIVE\tm headset microphone and the attached VIVE\tm facial tracker.
+The former allows the operator to verbally interact through the robot.
+The latter is fundamental for the non-verbal interaction. {Thanks to the headset facial tracker, the operator's face expressions }are replayed by the robot LEDs, Fig. \ref{fig:operator_Retargeting}(A and B).

-\subsection{The feedback interfaces}
+\subsubsection{The feedback interfaces}